List of Drawn Together characters: Xandir P. Whifflebottom

 Along with Foxxy, Xandir is often the most sane or reasonable member of the house.
 He is frequently dismayed and surprised at the bizarre and illogical tangents the other housemates often take (especially Captain Hero, whom he shares an odd relationship based upon Captain Hero's particular mood).
 When asked for advice, his tends to be most grounded in the real-world and he offers useful input.
-In “A Tale of Two Cows”, Toot found a cheat code manual attached to a PlayStation 2 controller in the attic.
-When she used it she found that the cheats controlled Xandir.
 Being a video game character means that Xandir has "multiple lives" so even though he is sometimes killed on the series, he reappears without any damage with a counter flashing above his head indicating the number of lives he has left.

 In original artwork before the series' release, Xandir's hair was dark brown and longer and his skin tone was much darker.
-He was originally supposed to be a satyr, like the Greek god Pan.
-The lower half of his body was that of a goat and he possessed horns as well.
+He was originally supposed to be a satyr.